frejur/stroustrup-ppp-drills/Chapter 5/ch05_review.md

 ### Why do we hate debugging?
 Debugging is tedious by nature, it's the process of patching things up rather than creating.
 It reminds us that we are often incapable of properly instructing the computer, and that the computer is notoriously hard to instruct.

-### What is a syntax error, a type error, a logic error?
+### What is a syntax error, a type error, a linker error, a logic error?
 Give some examples.
 All of them are faulty instructions, but the compiler cannot catch logic errors.
 ```c++
 /* Syntax errors - often typos or forgetting to insert punctuators */